February 16, 2025

 Support

-The Moraine Mid provides hikers with moderate foot and ankle support.
-It's not as burly as Scarpa's old-school backpacking and trekking boots, but it's more supportive than the Scarpa Rush and other lightweight hiking boots I recommend.
-A mid-duty boot with plenty of support for the typical hiker.
+The Moraine Mid provides hikers with good foot support and moderate ankle support.
+It's not as burly as Scarpa's old-school backpacking and trekking boots, but it's more supportive than the Scarpa Rush, budget hiking boots, and other lightweight hiking boots I recommend.
+This is a mid-duty boot with plenty of support for the typical hiker.

-The mid-cut ankle collars don't extend all that high up the ankle.
-However, a nylon stability shank makes this boot stiffer than KEEN and Oboz hiking boots in its class.
-That adds foot support and lateral stability, making it tougher to turn an ankle over a rock or tree root.
+The mid-cut ankle collars don't extend all that high up the ankle—that's the only limitation.
+However, a nylon stability shank makes this boot stiffer (and thus, more supportive) than similar-looking boots from KEEN and Oboz.
 I inherited bad ankles from my Dad, but they've felt reasonably well supported as I hiked through "Rocksylvania" and eroded New Mexico trails that put plenty of pressure on my lower body.
+I haven't twisted or turned an ankle so far when wearing this boot.
+In short, support is a strength of the Scarpa Moraine.

 Scarpa Moraine hiking boot setting on scale